greghendershott/http/http/manual.md

 connection open for that number of seconds, and `connect` may reuse it.
 Connections that timeout are automatically closed.

-When `connection-pool-timeout` is positive, `connect` behaves like "raw" `connect*` and `disconnect` behaves like "raw" `disconnect*`.
+When `connection-pool-timeout` is zero, `connect` behaves like "raw" `connect*` and `disconnect` behaves like "raw" `disconnect*`.

 Examples: